DogeManiaOfficial/Contracts/README.md

 4. Burn fee 2%

 #### Locker
 You can lock any token on any time without any fee.
-As result of lock you'll recieve locker unit contract address, wich will be needed when you'll unlocking your your tokens
+As result of lock, you will receive the address of locker unit contract, which you will need when you unlock your tokens

 ### Locker Unit
-Can be wirdrawal only by owner-creator, that is master contract (token contract)
+Only creator (master contract) can withdraw tokens

 ## DogeMania DAO
 Here: https://github.com/DogeManiaOfficial/DAO